Mykol71/ostools-1.17/README.md

 - system is registered with redhat insights.
 - system is registered to the TF RH8 repo for patches.
 - ostools 1.16 is installed.
+- ostools 1.16 is ostools 1.15 with RH8 support.
+- ostools 1.17 is this.
+- there is also an -nvm.ks version of the kickstart file for nvm ssd support.
 ** take note that $updateos and $updateos.pl are both on the system and do different things.
      Make sure, on step 6 above, you execute $updateos **

 /usr/bin/updateos syntax -
 --------------------------
-$updateos {os version} {script name or "stage"}
+- $updateos {os version} {script name or "stage"}
-$updateos only will display a list of possible os versions.
+- $updateos only will display a list of possible os versions.
-$updateos {os version} only will display a list of possible scripts.
+- $updateos {os version} only will display a list of possible scripts.

 To Do -
 -------
-- documentation.
+- add help access for each script.
 - genericize OS to folder name.
 - genericize stage to any subfolder name.
 - add logging function to updateos.
-- add ostools 1.16 hardening.
+- add a cacheing situation for making the commands available without network.
 -

-# mgreen@teleflora.com
+mgreen@teleflora.com